jahaltom/Quantum-Computing/Quantum Coin Flip/README.md

 $|0\rangle \xrightarrow{H} \frac{|0\rangle + |1\rangle}{\sqrt{2}}$

+|0⟩

+- A qubit in state zero — the quantum version of a classical bit 0.

+  - Not random yet

+  - Fully known, fully classical-looking state

+  - Think: a coin resting on tails before flipping.

 Then we **measure**, collapsing the qubit to either `0` or `1` with ~50/50 probability.

 This randomness is **fundamental**, not classical noise.